 Are You Located in Island County, WA?

 You've got MAGIC!

 (What do you mean you didn’t back up your files?) "

-MAGIC is now accepting donations and class deposits using a PayPal account that has been established for the club.
+MAGIC accepts donations and class deposits using a PayPal account that has been established for the club.
 To make a donation, go to our donation page.